Tokyo's vibrant cityscape fuses modernity and tradition. Cherry trees and skyscrapers coexist with serene temples and shrines.

 Tokyo's temples and shrines offer a glimpse into Japan's religious diversity.
 Shintoism and Buddhism are the primary spiritual paths.

-At Buddhist temples, light a cedar stick or offer a coin.
+Offerings and Prayers: Light a cedar stick or offer a coin at Buddhist temples.
 At Shinto shrines, clap your hands twice and bow again to pray.

 A journey through Tokyo's temples is through the heart of Japan's spiritual and historical landscape.
 From the serene Meiji Jingu Shrine to the historic Sengakuji Temple, each site offers a unique glimpse into the soul of Tokyo and the beliefs that shape it.